adamchainz/heroicons/README.rst

            }
        )

-Now in your templates you can call those three functions, which render ``<svg>`` icons corresponding to the three icon styles in the set.
+Now in your templates you can call those functions, which render ``<svg>`` icons corresponding to the icon styles in the set.
 The functions take these arguments:

 * ``name``, positional: the name of the icon to use.